joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

         * Created a session history page to log and display all completed Pomodoro sessions.
     * Debugging:
         * Resolved numerous complex server-side issues, including port conflicts, module dependency errors, and data persistence bugs related to stale server caches and incorrect file versions.

+* **Date:** 2025-07-18
+* **Task:** UI Bug Fixes, Feature Cleanup, and Multi-Click Habit Tracker Implementation.
+* **Sub-tasks Completed:**
+    * UI Bug Fixes & Cleanup:
+        * Fixed CSS bug causing the Notes sidebar to render incorrectly when minimized.
+        * Fixed z-index bug causing the "Manage Projects" modal to open behind the "Settings" modal in the Task app.
+        * Removed the unused "Profile" feature, including the modal, buttons, and all associated JavaScript functions and event listeners.
+    * Habit Tracker - Multi-Click Feature:
+        * Database: Modified database-setup.js to add a target_count to the habits table and a completion_count to the habit_completions table.
+        * Backend: Refactored the habit-tracker-service to use specific RESTful endpoints (POST, PUT, DELETE, and a new "upsert" endpoint for    completions) instead of a general sync.
+    * Frontend:
+        * Updated habits.html to include a "Target Per Day" input in the add/edit modal.
+        * Updated habitTrackerService.js to communicate with the new backend API endpoints.
+        * Rewrote logic in habit_tracker_main.js to handle multi-click completions, cycling through color levels based on the target count.
+        * Added new color levels to style.css for the completion squares.
+    * Server Deployment & Debugging:
+        * Diagnosed and fixed multiple EADDRINUSE (port in use) errors by identifying and correcting hardcoded ports in service files (calendar-service, api-gateway).
+        * Diagnosed and fixed a persistent no such column database error by correcting a faulty fallback database path in the habit-tracker-service.
+        * Guided a full server reset process, including reinstalling PM2 and clearing its cache, to resolve stubborn process management issues.
+    * Dashboard Fix:
+        * Removed an obsolete call to HabitTrackerService.initialize() in dashboard_main.js that was causing a critical error on the main page.

 ---